no-more-secrets/parsco/README.md

 where `R` is a `std::vector` if the element parser returns something other than a character, or a `std::string` otherwise.

-The `seq` parser runs multiple parsers in sequence, and only suc- ceeds if all of them succeed.
+The `seq` parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
 Returns all results in a tuple.
 ```cpp
 template<typename...
 Parsers>
 parser<std::tuple<...>> seq( Parsers... );